Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

 This Apple Streusel Cake is a great way to showcase the apple's delicious flavor and texture.
-It falls into the 'coffee cake' category and it combines a light and buttery cake with sliced apples and a streusel topping.
-I like to use the tart flavored Granny Smith apple in this cake, but other excellent choices are the sweeter tasting Golden Delicious, Braeburn, McIntosh, Rome, or Mutsu.
-The crunchy streusel is made with brown sugar, butter, flour, ground cinnamon and chopped hazelnuts.
-If you cannot find hazelnuts in your area, substitute with walnuts, pecans, or even almonds.
-This cake is delicious warm from the oven or at room temperature.
-Of course, no apple dessert is complete without a dollop of whipped cream or vanilla ice cream.
+It falls into the 'coffee cake' category as it combines a light and buttery cake with sliced apples and a streusel topping.
+I like to use the tart flavored Granny Smith apple in this cake, but other excellent choices are the sweeter tasting Golden Delicious, Braeburn, Rome, or Mutsu.
+The crunchy streusel is simply made with brown sugar, butter, flour, ground cinnamon and nuts (excellent choices are almonds, hazelnuts, walnuts, or pecans).
+If you like you can make the streusel ahead and just cover and store in the refrigerator until needed.
+This cake is delicious warm from the oven, at room temperature, or even cold.
+Excellent the day it's made, but you can cover and store the cake for a few days.

 Related Recipes You May Like